ROLE: Gaffer

 RELEASE: 2024

-AWARDS: Official Selection at the Hawai'i International Film Festival, LA Independent Film Festival (Finalist), Venice Intercultural Film Festival (Winner: Director's Choice Award for Best Comedy), Discover Film Festival (Winner: Best Low Budget Film), Pacific Island Film Festival, The Women's Film Festival, The Jane Austen International Film Festival (Winner: Best International Comedy and Best Comedy Director), Pacific Island Film Festival, Hawai’i Filmmakers Collective Film Festival (Winner: Best Screenplay, Best Performance: Elizabeth Rian), People of Passion International Film Festival, The Palm Springs International Comedy Festival
+AWARDS: Official Selection at the Hawai'i International Film Festival, LA Independent Film Festival (Finalist), Venice Intercultural Film Festival (Winner: Director's Choice Award for Best Comedy), Discover Film Festival (Winner: Best Low Budget Film), Pacific Island Film Festival, DisOrient Film Festival, The Women's Film Festival, The Jane Austen International Film Festival (Winner: Best International Comedy and Best Comedy Director), Pacific Island Film Festival, Hawai’i Filmmakers Collective Film Festival (Winner: Best Screenplay, Best Performance: Elizabeth Rian), People of Passion International Film Festival, The Palm Springs International Comedy Festival

 LOG LINE: A struggling actress in Hawai'i takes a job as a performer for a kids birthday party where she has to face her reality on an island that seems way too small.